WpHeadless/wpheadless/README.md

 ## Similar projects

-There are other projects sharing the very same idea using Wordpress as an API-only CMS.
+There are other projects sharing the same idea of using Wordpress as API-only CMS.

 - WordPress + React Starter kit https://github.com/postlight/headless-wp-starter
 - Rooftop CMS https://github.com/rooftopcms/rooftop-cms